All About Orthodontics

-An experienced orthodontist can do a lot more than you might expect!
+An experienced orthodontist like Dr. Allison Tomlin can do a lot more than you might expect!
 Still, every case is different, and without a personal consultation, you won’t know your options.

-Schedule a consultation with a local orthodontist to get personalized recommendations about orthodontic treatment.
+Schedule a consultation with Dr. Tomlin to get personalized recommendations about orthodontic treatment.

-If you have missing teeth and you’re considering getting braces or aligners, that’s not a problem at all.
-In fact, getting orthodontic treatment can help stabilize your bite and help you keep your mouth healthy.
+If you have missing teeth and you're considering getting braces or aligners, that's not a problem.
+Getting orthodontic treatment at MWDS can help stabilize your bite and help you keep your mouth healthy.

-The best treatment option will depend on your future plans.
-If you want to replace your missing tooth, your orthodontist can keep the space open.
-Especially if your tooth has been missing for awhile, orthodontic treatment can really help.
+The best treatment option will depend on your plans.
+Your orthodontist can keep the space open if you want to replace your missing tooth.
+Especially if your tooth has been missing for a while, orthodontic treatment can help.

-If your periodontist clears you for orthodontic treatment, you’ll continue having regular visits with your dentist or periodontist in addition to your orthodontist, just to make sure everything is going well.
-Many patients find that fixing their malocclusions is an important to keep gums healthy.
+Suppose your periodontist clears you for orthodontic treatment.
+In that case, you'll continue having regular visits with your dentist or periodontist and your orthodontist to make sure everything is going well.
+Many patients find that fixing their malocclusions is important to keep gums healthy.

-As long as you have healthy teeth, you’re never too old for orthodontic treatment.
-Age doesn’t really figure in when determining treatment efficacy.
+You're never too old for orthodontic treatment as long as you have healthy teeth.
+Age doesn't figure in when determining treatment efficacy.

-Lots of adults choose to get braces or clear aligners to create a better bite, address malocclusions, and decrease the risk of future dental problems.
-If you’re worried about the way you’ll look with braces, there are plenty of discreet options available, too.
+Many adults choose to get braces or clear aligners to create a better bite, address malocclusions, and decrease the risk of future dental problems.
+If you're worried about how you'll look with braces, there are plenty of discreet options available.

-Modern orthodontic appliances aren’t what they used to be.
-For teens and adults who want something less visible than traditional braces, you have a variety of options.
+Modern orthodontic appliances aren't what they used to be.
+For teens and adults who want something less visible than traditional braces, you have various options.

-Not all appliances are right for every situation, but you can definitely find an option that works for you.
+Not all appliances are suitable for every situation, but you can find an option that works for you.
 Ask your orthodontist about discreet aligners and brackets during your first consult.

-Whether you’re considering treatment as an adult or your teen is concerned about getting braces, there are plenty of modern treatment options that suit pretty much any lifestyle.
+Whether you're considering treatment as an adult or your teen is concerned about getting braces, there are plenty of modern treatment options that suit any lifestyle.

 Your treatment won't stop you from doing the things you already love, like playing musical instruments and participating in sports.
 You'll still look great in photos, too.

-Of course there will be some temporary adjustments during your treatment.
-For just a little while, you’ll want to avoid certain foods and take special care to keep your appliances clean.
-The vast majority of orthodontia patients adapt quickly and don’t find their treatment disruptive at all.
+Of course, there will be some temporary adjustments during your treatment.
+You'll want to avoid certain foods and take special care to keep your appliances clean for just a little while.
+The vast majority of orthodontic patients adapt quickly and don't find their treatment disruptive.